Skip to Content

 • The fabric used has to be thin enough to go through the printer

-• Can only print as big as your printer so A4 or A3 (if you have a large printer).
+• You can only print as big as your printer, so A4 or A3 (if you have a large printer).

-• Only really works well with light coloured fabrics.
+• It only really works well with light-coloured fabrics.

 2. Printable Fabric Sheets

-This method of how to print onto fabric at home has to be the easiest.
+This method of printing onto fabric at home has to be the easiest.
 It is basically the same as the freezer paper method.
-However, the work has already been done for you as the printable fabric sheets come preprepared for the computer.
+However, the work has already been done for you, as the printable fabric sheets come preprepared for the computer.

 how to print on fabric at home with Printable fabric sheets